cfolino/bookstack_docs/virtual-machines/pages/90_openmediavault-omv-patching-conditional-reboot-bare-metal.md

 This workflow guarantees:

-- Patching is performed with pre/post observability
+- Pre- and post-patch observability
-- Reboot occurs only when required
+- Reboots only when required
-- Samba is stopped gracefully prior to reboot (if present)
+- Graceful Samba shutdown before reboot (if present)
-- Post-reboot connectivity is verified
+- Post-reboot connectivity verification
-- A structured email report is generated for traceability
+- Structured email reporting for traceability

 ---